zenywallet/caprese/README.md

 * **sslLib:** *None*, *BearSSL*(default), *OpenSSL*, *LibreSSL*, *BoringSSL*
 Somewhat surprisingly, Caprese supports 4 different SSL libraries.
 I would like to keep it a secret that *BearSSL* is the most extreme, with the smallest binary size and the fastest SSL processing speed.
 Enjoy the differences.
 If SSL is not required, it is recommended set to *None*.
-This will enable the experimental implementation of fast dispatch processing based on number of client connections.
+This will enable the experimental implementation of fast dispatch processing based on number of client connections and requests.
 At this time, it is only available for *None*.
 * **debugLog:** *true* or *false*(default).
 If *true*, debug messages are output to the console.
 * **sigTermQuit:** *true*(default) or *false*.
 If *true*, handling SIGTERM at the end of the process.
 The code in the `onQuit:` block is called before the process is terminated.
 * **sigPipeIgnore:** Whether to ignore SIGPIPE.
 Caprese requires SIGPIPE to be ignored, but can be set to *false* if duplicated in other libraries.